 B. Country review

 The Mechanism shall be applicable to all States parties.
 It shall progressively address all the articles of the Convention and the Protocols thereto for each of the instruments that States are a party to.
 It shall be structured on thematic clusters of articles based on their subject matter, as indicated in table 1 to the present procedures and rules.
-The review shall be a gradual process consisting of one preparatory phase (years 1 and 2) and four subsequent review phases (years 3-18).
+The review shall be a gradual process consisting of one preparatory phase (years 1 and 2) and four subsequent review phases (years 3-[10(Norway – ref Res 8/2)(Germany)][retain 18 (Italy)(Algeria)]).
+[The Conference shall authorize each subsequent phase of the mechanism, following confirmation of availability of funds consistent with section VII.
+(United States)(Canada)][delete (Costa Rica)(South Africa)(Italy)]

 The preparatory phase (years 1 and 2) shall be devoted to the definition of organizational matters and the finalization, in accordance with paragraph 16 of the present procedures and rules, of the self-assessment questionnaire within each of the working groups of the Conference.
 This preparatory phase shall also include analysis of existing information, tools, resources and technology in order to ensure their optimal and efficient use as part of the review process.
-The four review phases shall be held from year 3 to year 18.
+The four review phases shall be held from year 3 to year 18[10 (Norway)(Germany)].
 They shall last four years each.
 The first review phase shall be held from year 3 to year 6, the second review phase shall be held from year 7 to year 10, the third review phase from year 11 to year 14, and the fourth phase from year 15 to year 18.
 The four review phases shall be conducted and concluded in line with the multi-year workplan contained in table 2 to the present procedures and rules.

-The working groups may recommend and the Conference may decide to make amendments to the thematic clusters and the multi-year workplan if doing so is deemed appropriate in the light of the efficient functioning of the Mechanism.
+The working groups may recommend and the [extended Bureau (United States)][retain (Russia)(Egypt)] may decide to make amendments to the thematic clusters and the multi-year workplan [to be discussed] if doing so is deemed appropriate in the light of the efficient functioning of the Mechanism.

 The reviews of all States that are parties at the start of the review phase should be completed before a new review phase begins.
-However, the Conference may decide to launch a new review phase when it finds that a significant percentage of all reviews foreseen at the beginning of the previous phase have been completed.
-No State party shall undergo a review twice in the same review phase, without prejudice to the right of a State party to provide new information.
+However, the Conference may decide to launch a new review phase when it finds that [80%(China)(United States)(Switzerland)(Canada)]of all reviews foreseen at the beginning of the previous phase have been completed.
+No State party shall undergo a review twice in the same review phase[on the same instrument (Chair)], without prejudice to the right of a State party to provide new information[delete this sentence (United States)].
 If possible, the number of States parties from each regional group participating in the review process in a given year shall be proportionate to the size of that regional group and the number of its members that are States parties to the Convention and the Protocols thereto.

 The selection of States parties participating in the review process shall be carried out by the drawing of lots at the beginning of each review phase in accordance with paragraphs 24-26 of the present procedures and rules.